DRConst/stationcast/README.md

 - [ ] Mobile player layout fix
 - [ ] Audiobook browser

+## FAQ
+#### Where are my podcasts?
+If you want to backup or access you podcast audio files, check the files/ folder in the backend root path.

+##

 You can follow the app development in our [Trello board](https://trello.com/b/HiThha8b).
 Feel free to stop by and add you sugestions.